When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Watch Your Baby’s Weight Gain

-Generally, your baby should gain about an ounce a day in the first month.
-After that, you can expect her to pack on one or two pounds a month until she’s 6 months old.
+generally, your baby should gain about an ounce a day in the first month.
+After that, expect about one to two pounds per month until the six-month mark.
+Your pediatrician will track this closely at check-ups.

 Watch for Indications in Their Poop